(Above) A stellar

 Magazine in 2014

-I started to develop this website in 1999 when I was trying to decide whether to transition.
+I started to develop this website in 1999 when I was agonising over whether to transition.
 It was a summary of all the information that I had collected regarding male-to-female transsexualism, now usually referred to as Gender Identity Dysphoria (GID).
-It now seems odd but initially most of the information came from books and magazines and newspapers that I had saved!
+It may now seem very odd but most of the information initially came from library books, a few biographies that I had purchased, plus some magazine and newspaper clippings that I had collected!

 ground-breaking but time-consuming websites are sadly long gone